SignalGap/awesome-meshtastic/readme.md

 ## Local Groups

-A list of groups that have been actively organizing Meshtastic networks in their regions.
+A list of groups that have been actively setting up Meshtastic networks in their respective regions.
+For the official list of local groups, visit: [Meshtastic Local Groups](https://meshtastic.org/docs/community/local-groups/).

 <sup>[🔝](#table-of-contents) [Table of Contents](#table-of-contents) [🔝](#table-of-contents)</sup>